 He frequently reminisces about his time at Wharton, boasting about attending what he calls the "hardest school to get into" and "the best business school".

-Donald Trump said he began his career with a "small" loan of one million dollars from his father Fred Trump.
+Donald Trump said he started his career with a "small" loan of $1 million from his father Fred Trump.
 Source: Getty / New York Daily News Archive

 Dual path to fame before politics

-Successfully managing to avoid being drafted to military service many times (also during the Vietnam War) on the back of college and medical deferments, Trump wasted no time and joined his father's business full-time as soon as he graduated.
+Trump, who avoided being drafted to fight in the Vietnam War five times via college and medical deferments, joined his father's business full-time as soon as he graduated from Wharton.

-He helped expand the business by purchasing properties outside of New York City and became the family company’s president in 1971, renaming it The Trump Organization.
+He helped expand the business by buying properties outside of New York City and became the family company’s president in 1971, renaming it The Trump Organization.

-However, it has been reported that the financial help and support that he received from his family might have been to the tune of at least US$60.7 million ($90.1 million) — much of which was never repaid.
+However, it has been reported the financial help his family gave him may have been closer to US$60 million ($96 million) — much of which was never repaid.

 Donald Trump joined the family business and became its president in 1971.
 Source: Getty / Bettmann

-His reach extended beyond major American cities like Atlantic City, Chicago, and Las Vegas to international locations, including India, Türkiye, and the Philippines.
+His reach extended beyond major US cities such as Atlantic City, Chicago, and Las Vegas to international locations, including India, Türkiye, and the Philippines.

 At one point, he claimed to have a net worth of billions, though financial records and investigations have often challenged these assertions.